KelvinLao-0604/KelvinLao-Projects/README.md

 This was the final project for my Intro to the Data Science Pipeline class.
 I worked in a team of three to analysis suicide rates and try to predict the suicide rates given the other paramters in the dataset.
 In this project we worked with a [suicide rates dataset from kaggle.](https://www.kaggle.com/russellyates88/suicide-rates-overview-1985-to-2016) I worked on the age and generation EDA, the Polynomial Regression machine learning, and the preprocessing of the data.

 ### Terror in Tech:
 I worked in a team of 3 to create a 2D top-down rougelike game.
-We are still currently building and fleshing out this game this quarter.
-The Terror in Tech zip has the actual final build and there is a seperate zip for the unity files.
+I worked on implementing the different ammo types, the map geometry, and enemy spawning mechanics.The Terror in Tech zip has the actual final build and there is a seperate zip for the unity files.

 ### Platform Game:
 This is a 2D platformer game made in Unity using C#.
 The player starts at the left of the screen and has to traverse to a platform at the very right of the map.